zer0cache/matic-docs/docs/faq/wallet-bridge-faq.md

 We currently don’t provide a direct connection with exchanges.
 Most transactions would actually pass by Ethereum mainnet before reaching the exchange.
 Please contact the exchange’s support team.

-## My Metamask is not connecting with Polygon wallet.
+## My MetaMask wallet is not connecting with Polygon wallet

 There are many reasons why this might be happening.
 We suggest that you **try another time**, **use another browser** or, if any of these doesn’t help, **contact our support team**.